jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 ---

-Are you sick of today's politics?
-The ranting and raving.
-The endless half-truths and memes that only serve to entrench already held beliefs.
-This books feels your pain.
-It's geared to the moderate middle who want politics to be about rational problem-solving instead of extremist mudslinging.
+Do you think today's politics is healthy?
+Most people know politics as ranting and raving, endless half-truths, and comical memes, all of which serve to already held beliefs.
+If today's political climate is toxic, this books feels your pain.
+It's geared to the moderate middle who want the communication between persons about the direction of our society to be more about rational problem-solving instead of extremist mudslinging.

 Solving your pain is what this book is all about.

 To fight pain we humans develop things.
+We try to change our "genes" so to speak.
 We change government policies to direct our resources in better ways.
 We invent tools to solve our problems with lasting solutions.
 And, we learn new ideas to expand our minds.

-Whatever we develop, we do it to solve our pain.
+Like all species, whatever we develop, we do it to solve our pain.

-Martial arts is a great example of this quest.
+Martial arts is a great example.

 Karate, kickboxing, taekwondo, wrestling, aikido, jiu-jitsu, judo, and boxing are our most popular self-defense disciplines.
 To subdue an opponent each of them teach a set of techniques.
 During training and matches each discpline creates rules that say only their techniques are allowed; there's no kicking in a boxing match for example.

 The world's martial arts co-existed for many years.
 Inside the disciplines, teachers happily taught their techniques to the next generation.
 Practioners would train almost everyday.
 The best students would compete in tournaments, get scholarships, and strive to become world champions.
 And, believers of a martial art would congregate around experts, tournaments, and the latest news.